 Think of a new product or a new version of an existing product.
 How can you make it more environmentally friendly?
-Consider the points below and look at the helpful language to help you.
+Consider the following:

 - · reducing toxic chemicals or materials in the manufacturing process

 - increasing recyclable materials used

-- reducing pollution or waste produced
+- · reducing pollution or waste produced

-- improving the recycling rate
+- · improving the recycling rate